 Crowdsourcing can also be a great resource for meeting rush deadlines or for accommodating the needs of big projects.
 This can be beneficial to firms of all sizes.
 It’s always a bummer to have to turn down a lucrative contract because your already swamped team wouldn’t be able to meet the deadline.
-With crowdsourcing, you can outsource some of that workload, dispersing it amongst the online community.
-Your firm meets their deadlines, your customers are happy, and as an added bonus you can build connections with outside designers that you may want to call upon again in the future.
+You can outsource some of that workload with crowdsourcing, dispersing it amongst the online community.
+When your firm meets their deadlines, your customers are happy, and as an added bonus you can build connections with outside designers that you may want to call upon again in the future.

-Crowdsourcing allows you to pay-as-you-go, for services you need specifically.
-This is a game changer for startups that can’t afford to pay for downtime or hire many full-time staffers, and it grants more flexibility for established firms.
+Crowdsourcing allows you to pay-as-you-go for the precise services that you need.
+This is a game-changer for startups that can’t afford to pay for downtime or hire many full-time staffers, and it grants more flexibility for established firms.

 5. A Platform for Entrepreneurs and Startups